ncmreynolds/retroTerm/readme.md

 This library has no specific dependencies, but you will need a fully featured terminal emulator that can connect to your target microcontroller over a serial or USB-serial interface.
 Testing is done with [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) and it is strongly recommend you start with using this.

-It is only fully tested on the handful of microcontrollers below and these have specific code, usually related to storing strings in flash memory to save working memory.
+It is only fully tested on the handful of microcontrollers below and these have specific code, usually related to storing strings/character arrays in flash memory to save working memory.
 Other microcontrollers will use working memory for all strings.

 - Arduino AVR (Uno/Nano/Mega 2560)
-- ESP8266 (WeMos D1 mini/WeMos D1 mini pro)
+- ESP8266 (WeMos D1 mini/WeMos D1 mini Pro)
-- ESP32
-- ESP32-S2 (Espressif Saola-1R)
-- Teensy 3.2

 ### Getting the Source